edanvoye/chipmunk-finance/README.md

 This project is just getting started, use at your own risk.

+## Supported banks

+Support for financial institutions can be improved by adding scripts in the providers folder.

+- Tangerine Bank (Canada)
+- Questrade (Canada)

 ## How to run

 Install Chrome Driver for Selenium : https://sites.google.com/a/chromium.org/chromedriver/downloads